robotology-playground/codyco-y4-viz/testbot_description/README.md

 * **Display Wrenches** - select "Add" and choose from "By topic" the option **WrenchStamped** in the /robot/wrench_stamped folder.
 Once the wrenches are added in the field **Topic** select "/robot/wrench_stamped".
 The efforts displayed are the ones set in the wrench_stamped_publisher.cpp file that can be found in the /testbot_description/src folder.
 This file is runned through the diplayRobot.launch.

 ## Launch files, models and publishers association:

-Specific:
+**Specific:**
-displayRobot.launch --> allow to display XSensURDF.urdf/XSensURDF.xml
+* displayRobot.launch --> allow to display XSensURDF.urdf/XSensURDF.xml
-joint_state_publisher.cpp --> allow to set the state, transforms and effort applied on XSensURDF.urdf/XSensURDF.xml wrench_stamped_publisher.cpp --> allow to set the wrench applied on XSensURDF.urdf/XSensURDF.xml
+* joint_state_publisher.cpp --> allow to set the state, transforms and effort applied on XSensURDF.urdf/XSensURDF.xml
+* wrench_stamped_publisher.cpp --> allow to set the wrench applied on XSensURDF.urdf/XSensURDF.xml

-displayPhantom.launch --> allow to display PhantomURDF.urdf
+* displayPhantom.launch --> allow to display PhantomURDF.urdf
-tf_phantomTransform_broadcaster.cpp --> allow to set the state, transforms and effort applied on PhantomURDF.xml
+* tf_phantomTransform_broadcaster.cpp --> allow to set the state, transforms and effort applied on PhantomURDF.xml

-displayHalfPhantom.launch --> allow to display HalfPhantom.launch
+* displayHalfPhantom.launch --> allow to display HalfPhantom.launch
-tf_simpleTransform_broadcaster.cpp --> allow to set the state, transforms and effort applied on HalfPhantomURDF.xml
+* tf_simpleTransform_broadcaster.cpp --> allow to set the state, transforms and effort applied on HalfPhantomURDF.xml

-Generic:
+* tf_broadcaster.cpp --> testing purpose

+**Generic:**
-displayR2D2.launch --> allow to display any urdf or xml displayRobotStatic.launch --> allow to display any urdf or xml displayHuman.launch --> allow to display any urdf or xml
+* displayR2D2.launch --> allow to display any urdf or xml
+* displayRobotStatic.launch --> allow to display any urdf or xml
+* displayHuman.launch --> allow to display any urdf or xml